chisness/chisness.github.io/_posts/2021-03-12-adventures-in-the-sangha-forest.md

 The thing I didn't realize during my first visit is that there are in fact quite a few bais in addition to Dzanga Bai.
 The national park offers a "bai walk" as an activity.
 It wasn't exactly clear to me what this means, but I was imagining getting to Bai 1, seeing elephants, walking to Bai 2, seeing elephants, and then leaving.
 The park was technically closed while I was there due to COVID, so I still don't know exactly what this activity entails.

-Sangha Lodge has its own concession adjacent to the park and so it was decided that some kind of forest walking activity would happen, probably similar to the official park bai walk, but our own unofficial version.
+Sangha Lodge has its own concession adjacent to the park and so it was decided that some kind of forest walking activity would happen, probably similar to the park bai walk, but our own unofficial version.
 Since I've somehow over the past years become an avid walker/hiker and have built up a strong interest in elephants, this was a pretty ideal activity.

 ### Planning
 There is absolutely no official route or plan and my usual travel planning go-to of Google Maps was useless here.
 It sounded like regular guests never/rarely do this kind of thing, but some long-term visitors or lodge employees have done walks in this area.
 I had previously been to the area under discussion for this walk for a day trip to download camera trap data, but hadn't seen any bais or large animals.